 As for their differences, it’s very simple: Intake fans brings fresh air into the PC, while exhaust fans kick stagnant air out.
 In coalition with one another, they can help keep your ambient temperatures down.
 Rather than attaching themselves directly to components, intake and exhaust fans attach to your computer’s case.
 You may find grills with four screw-sized holes on each corner around your case.
 These are places where you can install intake and exhaust fans.

-They draw power by being plugged in to 3- or 4-pin sockets on the computer’s motherboard.
+They draw power by being plugged in to three- or four-pin sockets on the computer’s motherboard.
 If you’re looking to get fans for your own PC, make sure you understand where these sockets are and how many of each you have on your motherboard.

 The Case for Airflow

-While simply adding these to your PC may help reduce temperatures, we can use our head and put them in strategic spots on our PCs to get the most out of our cooling!
+While simply adding these to your PC may help reduce temperatures, we can use our heads and put them in strategic spots on our PCs to get the most out of our cooling!

 By using one intake and one exhaust fan, we can perform the following: